 The total marks for Extension Activities are 100, it is divided into 75 for External Activities (outside the college campus) and 25 for Internal Activities (inside the college campus) and the passing minimum is 40%.
-It is not taken into account for calculating the overall CGPA.

 7. Continuous Internal Assessment (CIA) Test